-Tuition charged for the 2018 - 2019 school year is \$4,020 per child.
-The actual cost to educate an IWA student is \$5,818 which means each child receives a grant of \$1,798.
+Tuition charged for the 2021 - 2022 school year is \$4,700 per child.
+The actual cost to educate an IWA student is \$6,800 which means each child receives a subsidy of \$2,100.
 The IWA Fund has been created to offset this deficit.
 Families are encouraged to make a tax-deductible donation, to the best of their ability, to bridge this gap between tuition charged and the cost to educate your child.
 Please give serious thought and consideration to your support of the IWA Fund.
 Donations may be mailed in or made online at www.incarnatewordacademy.org.

-CERTIFICATE PROGRAM
+CERTIFICATE PROGRAM FUNDRAISER

-Participation in the store certificate program is required for each family.
-Families are required to purchase \$3,000 worth of certificates during the school year from August through the third week in May.
-Families may elect to pay a \$300 non-participation fee and waive the purchase requirement.
+Participation in the store certificate fundraiser program is required for each family.
+Families can choose to participate in purchasing certificates with the understanding that a total of \$300 needs to be raised for IWA, or families may elect to pay a \$300 non-participation fee and waive the purchase requirement.